Robi9/Lambda-Matrix/README.md

 # matmult

+In this project, 04 AWS lambdas functions were built in which they were developed respectively in pure Go, pure Python, Go using the GoNum library and Python with the NumPy library.
+The functions present the matrix multiplication algorithm.
+The four functions were part of an experiment carried out, in which the purpose was to evaluate the performance of the Go and Python languages with high performance applications in a serverless paradigm on the AWS platform.

 This is a sample template for matmult - Below is a brief explanation of what we have generated for you:

 ```bash